jamesnet214/wpf-code-rules/README.md

         </Setter>
     </Style>
     ```
     > It is very important to specify the background of the control next to ControlTemplate.
-If you don't have a color to define, make sure to specify a `Transparent`.
-In particular, for buttons, the scope of the Input event, such as clicking, will be determined by the presence of this Background.
-'So I enjoy using Borders Control and Transparent Property`.
+If you don't have a color to define, make sure to specify `Transparent`.
+In particular, for buttons, the scope of the Input event, such as `Click`, will be determined by the presence of this Background.
+So I usually use Border Control and Transparent Property.

 * ### ToggleButton
   `TBD Image...`